pm2-hive/pm2-hive.github.io/docs/advanced/modules.md

 ## PM2 Modules

 A PM2 module is a standalone software installed and managed by PM2.
-These softwares are pulled from the NPM repository and are published like a common Javascript library on NPM.
+These softwares are pulled from the NPM repository and are published as common Javascript libraries on NPM.

 [Anyone can create and publish a module](http://pm2.keymetrics.io/docs/advanced/pm2-module-system/#creating-a-module).
 A module can be a [log rotation module](https://github.com/pm2-hive/pm2-logrotate), a [standalone http proxy](https://github.com/gridcontrol/proxy-only), a load balancer, a Node.js based wikipedia, a DNS server or any kind of utility.
 Your creativity is the limit!